Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ## Lab Setup
 * Creation of analytics rule
 * Designing the workflow of the playbook with Azure Logic Apps
-* Creation of automation rule (Integration of playbook with incident)
+* Creation of automation rule (Integration of the playbook with the security incident)
 * Testing of the playbook